Article

 Why Hong Kong remains an ideal place to resolve your commercial disputes

-This article focuses on two key points of a dispute in showing why Hong Kong remains an ideal place to resolve commercial disputes: commencement and enforcement.
+This article touches on two key points of a dispute (commencement and enforcement) in showing why Hong Kong remains an ideal place to resolve commercial disputes, in particular those with Chinese elements.

 Litigation

-Hong Kong has maintained its common law system after the handover of its sovereignty to China and is the only Chinese city with a common-law jurisdiction.
-This provides international parties with the familiarity of a legal system and also the reassurance of the independent operation of Hong Kong's judiciary.
+Hong Kong has maintained its common law system after the handover of its sovereignty to China and is the only Chinese city with a common law jurisdiction.
+This provides international parties with the familiarity of a trusted legal system underpinned by two key touchstones of the common law system - judicial independence and certainty.

 A party wishing to commence litigation in Hong Kong has to first identify the appropriate court.
 This would be based on the nature and amount of the claim.
 For commercial disputes, it would often be the District Court or the Court of First Instance of the High Court in which a party would commence an action.

-Apart from a nominal filing fee for registering the "originating process" (setting out details of the claims and the amount of compensation being sought) with the court, the benefit for a litigant in Hong Kong is that no upfront court fees are required.
-This is in contrast to other jurisdictions, where courts would require payment of court fees based on a percentage of the total amount of the claim.
+Apart from a nominal filing fee for registering the “originating process” (setting out details of the claims and the amount of compensation being sought) with the court, the benefit for a litigant in Hong Kong is that no upfront court fees are required.
+This is in contrast to other jurisdictions, where courts would require payment of significant court fees proportional to the claim amount.

 Arbitration

-As a leading seat of arbitration, Hong Kong is home to a number of the world's top arbitral institutions, first-rate arbitrators, and foremost arbitration practitioners, making it an ideal place to commence arbitration proceedings.
+As a leading seat of arbitration, Hong Kong is home to a number of the world’s top arbitral institutions, prominent arbitrators and arbitration practitioners, making it an ideal place to commence arbitration proceedings.
 The increasing popularity of choosing Hong Kong as the seat of arbitration is also supported by statistics.
-Specifically, the Hong Kong International Arbitration Centre ("HKIAC") witnessed an increase of approximately 20 percent in administrated cases in 2020.
-In the same year, the HKIAC received 318 new arbitration cases with a combined amount in dispute of approximately US$ 9 billion.
-Of these cases, 85 percent were international in nature and the vast majority seated in Hong Kong.
+For example, 2022 has witnessed a close to 40 percent increase in administrated cases by the Hong Kong International Arbitration Centre ("HKIAC").
+In the same year, HKIAC received 344 new arbitration cases with a total amount in all arbitration disputes of approximately US$5.5 billion.
+Among these cases, 83 percent are international in nature and the vast majority were seated in Hong Kong.

-Hong Kong has long-standing reciprocal agreements for the recognition and enforcement of court judgments with 15 countries (7 of which are within the Commonwealth) under the Foreign Judgments (Reciprocal Enforcement) Ordinance (Chapter 319 of the Laws of Hong Kong).
-This means that a Hong Kong monetary judgment can be registered, then recognised and directly enforceable in these designated jurisdictions according to their respective statutes.
+Hong Kong has long-standing reciprocal agreements for the recognition and enforcement of court judgments with 15 countries (7 of which are within the Commonwealth) under the Foreign Judgments (Reciprocal Enforcement) Ordinance (Cap.
+319).
+This means that a Hong Kong monetary judgment can be registered, then recognised and directly enforceable in these designated jurisdictions and vice versa

-A party may still enforce a Hong Kong judgment overseas with relative ease outside of the 15 reciprocal jurisdictions.
-A party would need to bring new court proceedings (in the relevant jurisdiction) to obtain a fresh judgment from the foreign court for the recognition and enforcement of the Hong Kong judgment in that particular jurisdiction.
-As a common law jurisdiction, Hong Kong judgments are given preferential treatments by other common law jurisdictions worldwide.
+A party may also enforce a foreign judgment outside of the 15 reciprocal jurisdictions in Hong Kong by common law.
+Should the foreign judgment itself forms the basis of a cause of action, the judgment is regarded as a debt between the parties.
 A party simply needs to show, subject to the relevant laws and procedural rules, that the Hong Kong judgment is a money judgment for a definite sum, is final and conclusive as to the underlying disputes between the parties, and not subject to further appeals in Hong Kong.

 Enforcement of arbitral awards

-With respect to arbitration awards, Hong Kong remains very arbitration-friendly and the courts have rarely refused to recognize or enforce an arbitral award (whether it is made in or outside of Hong Kong).
+With respect to arbitral awards, Hong Kong remains very arbitration friendly and the courts, only in the most exceptional cases, would refuse recognition of an arbitral award (whether it is made in or outside of Hong Kong).

-The Convention on the Recognition and Enforcement of Foreign Arbitral Awards ("New York Convention") is a key instrument in international arbitration.
+The Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) is a key instrument in international arbitration.
 As of February 2021, 166 countries have agreed to recognize and enforce arbitration awards made in other signatory countries subject to limited conditions.
-The New York Convention applies to Hong Kong by virtue of China's extension of its application to Hong Kong.
+The New York Convention applies to Hong Kong by virtue of the Arbitration Ordinance (Cap.
+609).
 Therefore, so long as certain conditions are met, Hong Kong will enforce arbitral awards as if they were local Hong Kong court judgments.

 The grounds for refusing enforcement of an arbitral award in Hong Kong (and other New York Convention countries) are very limited.
 These grounds mainly relate to procedural fairness, jurisdictional issues, and issues of public policy.
 Unlike the appeals system in national courts, substantive issues such as questions of facts and law determined in an award cannot be challenged or used as grounds for refusing enforcement.

-Even in the unlikely event, an arbitral award made in Hong Kong needs to be enforced in a non-New York Convention jurisdiction, enforcement may still be possible.
+Even in the unlikely event that an arbitral award made in Hong Kong needs to be enforced in a non-New York Convention jurisdiction, enforcement may still be possible.

 Given its status as a Special Administrative Region of the People's Republic of China and as a separate jurisdiction from Mainland China, Hong Kong is in the unique position of being the only jurisdiction outside of Mainland China to have a number of mutual arrangements with Mainland China for judicial assistance covering various aspects of civil and commercial disputes.
 These include reciprocal recognition and enforcement of court judgments and arbitral awards as well as mutual assistance for court-ordered interim measures in aid of arbitral proceedings in the respective jurisdictions.
 Some features and benefits of these mutual arrangements are only provided to Hong Kong by Mainland China and are currently not available to any other jurisdictions worldwide.
 This solidifies the distinctive position of Hong Kong as the ideal place to resolve Chinese-related commercial disputes.